 But what you can’t imagine from the photos is that the reflection is seen in a rather small pond (not in a huge lake as it looks like) and if you turn back, you will see this:

-Hundreds of people flock around the shores of the pond (there are two ponds but the one on the left if you face the temple doesn’t reflect the buildings well) and fight with elbows and tripods for good shooting spots.
+Hundreds of people flock around the shores of the pond (there are two ponds but the one on the right if you face the temple doesn’t reflect the buildings well) and fight with elbows and tripods for good shooting spots.
 Some latecomers even venture into the mud:

 But that’s what we do for art!
 If you don’t like crowds, you might feel overwhelmed.
 But that’s the overall vibe of Angkor Wat, so it won’t surprise you so much after a few hours.